jahaltom/mtDNA-Pre-term-birth-association-/README.md

 ## MissingDataHeatmap.py
 Takes in Metadata.C.tsv or Metadata.M.tsv and analyzes the dataset for missing data using features of interest.
-Outputs heatmaps (MissingDataHeatmap.png).
+Outputs heatmap (MissingDataHeatmap.png).
 Missing data is in yellow.
 ```
 python Metadata.C.tsv
 ```